shivkumar98/FreeCodeCamp-Projects/02 - Javascript Algorithms and Data Structures/08 - Functional Programming/README.md

 Functional programming is a form of declarative programming

 Writing for-loops is a common task of imperative programming, JS has built in methods to handle such common tasks.

+### Avoid Mutations and Side Effects Using Functional Programming

+Imperative code which calls a function on a variable, array or an object and the functions changes the variable or property of an object

+E.g. using the splice method on an array mutates the original array.